ShangwenWang/shangwenwang.github.io/_pages/about.md

 From May 2022 to July 2023, I was a visiting student at Southern University of Science and Technology (SUSTech), supervised by Prof. [Yepang Liu](https://yepangliu.github.io/).

 * NEWS!
+  * 2024.10: Our works on model editing for LLMs4Code and LLM-based code adaptation got accepted by [ICSE 2025](https://conf.researchr.org/home/icse-2025)!
+Congrats to Xiaopeng and Tanghaoran!
   * 2024.09: Our ISSTA paper received the ACM SIGSOFT Distinguished Paper Award!
 Congrats to all the co-authors!
   * 2024.09: Our work on two-phase code revision got accepted by ACM TOSEM!
 This is the last part of my Ph.D thesis!
   * 2024.07: Our work on multi-granularity patch generation got accepted by [ISSTA 2024](https://2024.issta.org/).
 Congrats to Bo!